Discover the Top 10 Gauguin Paintings

 Depicting his daughter, Aline, asleep on a cot, Gauguin’s work ‘The Little One is Dreaming’ is an early example of his forays into symbolic painting.

-At first glance, this piece appears to be realist but there are a few features that point towards the symbolism for which Paul Gauguin is best known.
+At first glance, this piece appears to be realist in nature.
+But there are a few features that point towards the symbolism for which Paul Gauguin is best known.

 Gaugin's Little One is Dreaming